-Cooling-Circuit R-Y makes at thermostat pulling in compressor contactor, starting the compressor and outdoor motor.
+COOLING - Circuit R-Y makes at thermostat pulling in compressor contactor, starting the compressor and outdoor motor.
 The G (indoor motor) circuit is automatically completed on any call for cooling operation or can be energized by manual fan switch on subbase for constant air circulation.
 On all 230 volt units there is a one minute off delay on the blower motor.
 460 volt models do not have an off delay.

-On a call for heating, circuit R-W1 make at the thermostat pulling in heat contact for the strip heat and blower operation.
+HEATING - Circuit R-W1 make at the thermostat pulling in heat contact for the strip heat and blower operation.
 On a call for second stage heat, R-W2 makes bringing on second heat contactor, if so equipped.